paulio11/P5-Pokebox-API/README.md

 ## Serializers

 The django Rest Framework serializer component is used as an intermediary between the database models and the API views (see below).
-They provide fields in addition to those from the parent model, a method for creation, and can define which should be read only.
+They provide fields in addition to those from the parent model, can define which should be read only and a method for creation.
 Each model has it's own serializer:

 ### [Post Serializer](https://github.com/paulio11/P5-Pokebox-API/blob/main/posts/serializers.py)